 Pets and Companions

 Pets in Esterin come in two varieties: Companions and Familiars.
 Companions are non-combative (usually mundane) creatures that typically serve a role as a traditional working animals.
-Familiars, whether magical or mundane, are trained (or created to fight side by side with their master.
+Familiars, whether magical or mundane, are trained (or created to fight side by side with their master).
 These creatures are loyal to their masters and will carry out tasks as requested.
-If an adventurer dies, their pets will often die from grief, go rouge, or return from whence they came.
+If an adventurer dies, their pets will often die from grief, go rogue, or return from whence they came.

 Your character can use a standard animal, fantasy trope creature, or an original creature from the Alamanac.
 Creatures with an asterisk (*) can be tamed.

 These are typically working beasts that have been tamed, raised, or purchased by an adventurer.
 These do not possess any combat ability, and will flee to safety at the first sign of danger.

 - Companions cannot participate in combat, and are effectively statless.

 - Companions may be buffed outside of combat to enhance things such as their stamina, speed, or carrying capacity.

 Creatures with a nigh-unbreakable bond with their master.
 Magical familiars are highly sought after, often hunted and passed down through family lines, whereas non-magical familiars represent years of selective breeding and/or combat training.
 While extremely loyal, familiar may rebel and/or abandon their master if mistreated, requiring the adventurer to obtain a new one.
 Magical familiars possess varying degrees of sentience and some are even capable of conversation.

 - To start, all players may have up to one companion and one familiar.